francescacollu/francescacollu.github.io/public/content/ItalianParliamentGap/conclusions.md

-There are also two last groups of people in the Italian society that, without a doubt, have no representatives - simply because they never had the chance to choose them.
-They lack all forms of representation, having never given their authorization or meaning, either formally or symbolically.

-The first group could not do it; the second chose not to.

-In Italy, around 9% of residents do not hold citizenship.
-These are people who have lived in Italy for years, paied taxes, and - among them - about one million children were even born here and went to Italian schools.
-Yet, they do not get to choose the lawmakers whose rules they must follow.
-While citizenship remains the formal requirement for election to Parliament, it is worth questioning how well this criterion reflects the actual composition of Italian society today — a society in which millions of residents, many with long-standing lives in Italy, remain excluded from political representation.
+Beyond the gaps in gender, age, education, and geography lies an even starker reality: millions of Italians have no representation at all.

+Two groups are completely locked out of Italy's democracy: one by law, one by choice.

+**The Disenfranchised**

+Around 9% of Italy's residents — 5.4 million people — cannot vote.
+They lack citizenship despite living, working, and paying taxes here for years.
+Among them are one million children born on Italian soil, educated in Italian schools, yet barred from choosing the lawmakers whose rules govern their lives.

+**The Disenchanted**

-The second group is made up of people who no longer recognize the two pillars of formal representation: authorization and accountability.
-This group includes more than one third of the electorate: 36.1% of registered voters, around 16.6 million people, who, every time they are called to choose their representatives in Parliament, reject the call.
+The second group chose exclusion.
+They no longer recognize the two pillars of formal representation: authorization and accountability.

+This includes 36.1% of registered voters — around 16.6 million people — who, every election cycle, reject the call to choose their representatives.
 And their numbers keep growing.

+These citizens have withdrawn their consent from a system they see as fundamentally disconnected from their lives and interests.

+**The Ultimate Question**

-Would the gap between the Italian Parliament and the population it claims to represent — already wide in terms of gender, age, education (and therefore class), and origin — shrink if these two excluded groups were part of the picture?
+Would the representation gap — already wide across gender, age, education, and origin — shrink if these two excluded groups were part of the picture?

+What would Italian democracy look like if the 22 million disenfranchised and disenchanted could participate?
+Would a Parliament that included non-citizen residents and re-engaged the politically abandoned finally bridge the gap between representatives and represented?

+Or has the disconnect grown so vast that even including these voices couldn't restore faith in Italian democracy?

+The answer will determine whether Italy remains a true representative democracy — or becomes a government of elites ruling over an increasingly alienated population.